seancorfield/honeysql/doc/getting-started.md

 by `?` in the SQL string and lifted out into the vector that is returned from `format`.

-Nearly all clauses expect a vector as their value, containing either a list of SQL entities or the representation of a SQL expression.
+Most clauses expect a vector as their value, containing either a list of SQL entities or the representation of a SQL expression.
+Some clauses accept a single SQL entity.
+A few accept a most specialized form (such as `:set` accepting a hash map of SQL entities and SQL expressions).

-A SQL entity can be a simple keyword (or symbol) or a pair that represents a SQL entity and its alias:
+A SQL entity can be a simple keyword (or symbol) or a pair that represents a SQL entity and its alias (where aliases are allowed):

 ```clojure
 (sql/format {:select [:t.id [:name :item]], :from [[:table :t]], :where [:= :id 1]})